Eunchan-Koh/GoogleCalendarAI/README.md

 add/delete/check my google calendar's events via gpt-4.1-nano(chatting)

 # this is....
 My first agentic ai project.
-I started studying how to create agentic Ai a week ago.
+I started studying how to create agentic Ai a week ago.(started Sept 9th, 2025.)

 # Why google calendar ai?
 I uses it often, and I wanted to create an agentic ai by myself to study about it.
 This was the first thing I could thought of as a small ai project.